Host Community Respecting Refugee Housing: Introduction

-\paragraph{Related Work} Our model is influenced by a game-theoretic reformulation of the famous Schelling's model~\cite{Schelling1969,Schelling1971} of residential segregation introduced by \citet{AgarwalEGISV2021}.
-Here, we are given a simple undirected graph $G$ and a set of selfish agents partitioned into $k$ types.
-Every agent wants to maximise the fraction of agents of her own type in her neighbourhood.
-The goal is then to assign agents to the vertices of $G$ so that no agent can improve her utility by either jumping to an unoccupied vertex or swapping positions with another agent.
-Follow-up works include those that study the problem from the perspective of computational complexity~\cite{KreiselBFN2022,EchzellFLMPSSS2019} and equilibrium existence guarantees~\cite{BiloBLM2022a,BiloBLM2022b,KanellopoulosKV2022}.
+Our model is influenced by a game-theoretic reformulation of the famous Schelling's model~\cite{Schelling1969,Schelling1971} of residential segregation introduced by \citet{AgarwalEGISV2021}.
+Here, we are given a simple undirected graph~$G$ and a set of selfish agents partitioned into~$k$ types.
+Every agent wants to maximize the fraction of agents of her own type in her neighborhood.
+The goal is then to assign agents to the vertices of~$G$ so that no agent can improve her utility by either jumping to an unoccupied vertex or swapping positions with another agent.
+Follow-up works include those that study the problem from the perspective of computational complexity and equilibrium existence guarantees~\cite{KreiselBFN2022,EchzellFLMPSSS2019,DeligkasEG2023,FriedrichLMS2023,BiloBDLMS2023,BiloBLM2022a,BiloBLM2022b,KanellopoulosKV2023}.

-The second main inspiration for our model is the \textsc{Hedonic Seat Arrangement} problem and its variants recently introduced by \citet{BodlaenderHJOOZ2020}.
-Here, the goal is to find an assignment of agents with preferences to the vertices of the underlying topology.
-The desired assignment should then meet specific criteria such as different forms of stability, maximising social welfare, or being envy-free.
-In our model, compared to \textsc{Hedonic Seat Arrangement} of \citet{BodlaenderHJOOZ2020}, inhabitants already occupy some vertices of the topology and we have to assign refugees to the remaining (empty) vertices in a desirable way.
+The second main inspiration for our model is the \probName{Hedonic Seat Arrangement} problem and its variants recently introduced by \citet{BodlaenderHJOOZ2020}.
+Here, the goal is to find an assignment of agents with preferences for the vertices of the underlying topology.
+The desired assignment should then meet specific criteria such as different forms of stability, maximizing social welfare, or being envy-free.
+In our model, compared to \probName{Hedonic Seat Arrangement} of \citeauthor{BodlaenderHJOOZ2020}~\cite{BodlaenderHJOOZ2020}, the inhabitants already occupy some vertices of the topology, and we have to assign refugees to the remaining (empty) vertices in a desirable way. \probName{Hedonic Seat Arrangement} is also heavily studied from the perspective of (parameterized) algorithms and complexity~\cite{CeylanCR2023,Wilczynski2023,BerriaudCW2023}.

-Next, the problem of house allocation~\cite{AbdulkadirogluS1999} or housing market~\cite{ShapleyS1974} has been extensively studied in the area of mechanism design.
-Here, each agent owns a house and the objective is to find a socially efficient outcome using reallocations of objects.
-Later, \mbox{\citet{YouDTLY2022}} introduced house allocation over social networks that follows current trend in mechanism design initiated by \citet{LiHZZ2017}, where each individual can only communicate with his neighbours.
-As stated before, the house allocation is studied mainly from the viewpoint of mechanism design and as such is far from our model.
+Next, the problem of \emph{house allocation}~\cite{AbdulkadirogluS1999} or \emph{housing market}~\cite{ShapleyS1974} has been extensively studied in the area of mechanism design.
+Here, each agent owns a house, and the objective is to find a socially efficient outcome using reallocations of objects.
+Later, \mbox{\citet{YouDTLY2022}} introduced house allocation over social networks that follows the current trend in mechanism design initiated by \citet{LiHZZ2017}.
+There, each individual can only communicate with his neighbors.
+As stated before, house allocation is studied mainly from the viewpoint of mechanism design, and as such, it is far from our model.